bios | catalyst, dances by emily johnson

 emily johnson • choreographer/director

 Emily Johnson is an artist and writer who makes body based work.
 Originally from Alaska, she is now based in Minneapolis.
 Since 1998 she has created work that considers the experience of sensing and seeing performance.
-Her dances function as installations, engaging audiences within and through a space and environment—interacting with a place's architecture, history, and role in community.
+Her dances function as installations, engaging audiences within and through a space and environment – sights, sounds, smells – interacting with a place's architecture, history, and role in community.
 She works to blur distinctions between performance and daily life and to create work that reveals and respects multiple perspectives.
 Emily received a 2012 Bessie (New York Dance and Performance) Award for Outstanding Production for her work, The Thank-you Bar at New York Live Arts.
 Emily received a 2014 Doris Duke Artist Award, and her work is currently supported by Creative Capital, Map Fund, a Joyce Award, the McKnight Foundation, and The Doris Duke Residency to Build Demand for the Arts.
 Emily is a current fellow at the Institute for Advanced Study at the University of Minnesota, a 2014 Fellow at the Robert Rauschenberg Residency, a 2012 Headlands Center for the Arts and MacDowell Artist in Residence, a Native Arts and Cultures Fellow for 2011, a MANCC Choreographer Fellow (2009/10/12/14), a MAP Fund Grant recipient (2009/10/12/13) and a 2009 McKnight Fellow.
 Her trilogy of works The Thank-you Bar, Niicugni, and SHORE is supported by National Dance Project and MANCC.
 The Thank-you Bar was performed over 70 times from 2009- 2011.
 The 2012/13 tour of Niicugni brought it to Florida State University/MANCC, MassMoca, The Redfern Art Center at Keene College/Vermont Performance Lab, The Coil Festival/PS122, Tigertail, Arizona State University/Gammage Theater, Northrop Auditorium/O'Shaughnessy, Portland Institute for Contemporary Art, and Bunnell St. Gallery in Homer, Alaska.
 SHORE is the third of the trilogy and is commissioned by Northrop Presents and New York Live Arts; it premieres in June 2014.